vexor/vx-promo/build_configuration.md

       - Docker images list, used in the matrix

     before_install:
-      - commands to be ran before dependencies installation
+      - commands to run before dependencies installation

     before_script:
-      - commands to be ran before build run
+      - commands to run before build

     script:
       - commands running the tests

     after_success:
-      - commands to be ran after the successful test run
+      - commands to execute after the successful test run